 One of my favorite authors who deals with energy work is Robert Bruce.
-His book Astral Dynamics is already listed in my shop.
-That’s a great book for those who are also interested in astral projection.
+He wrote Astral Dynamics, which is a great book for those who are also interested in astral projection.
 People who are only looking to develop their vision can go with his book Energy Work: The Secrets of Healing and Spiritual Growth.

 The technique I share here is based on Robert Bruce’s techniques.

 You basically want to tap into the natural circuit of energy movement that always occurs between the body and the environment.
 Often this is accompanied by breath in the physical body, and with other phenomena in other bodies.

 The energy raises up from the Earth, which is one source of energy, climbs up your legs until it reaches the base chakra, located in perineum, the area between the genitals and the anus.
 This is the first chakra.
 From there it climbs up the chakras.

 The second chakra is the sex chakra, then there’s the solar plexus, the heart, the throat, and the third eye is in the brow.
 The final chakra covers the top of our head and is known as the crown.
 Since it is above the third eye, and beyond all subjective phenomena, we will not be dealing with it here.

 For the sake of this practice, simply feel that with the in-breath, energy raises from the ground to your first chakra, then with the out-breath feel your base chakra.
 You can repeat this and the next steps as many times as you feel like.